 Contact Information

-The documents posted at this website are also available for viewing in person at the PDS Department, located on the second-floor of the Administration Building at 913 S. Dubuque St. in Iowa City, Iowa.
+The documents posted at this website are also available for viewing in person at the PDS Department, located at our TEMPORARY LOCATION on the third-floor of Health and Human Services Building at 855 S. Dubuque St. in Iowa City, Iowa.